-Yes, there is liability for inchoate crimes when the commission of an offence would have likely caused damage or injury.
+Yes, there is liability for inchoate crimes when the commission of an offence would be likely to cause damage or injury.
 A person can be liable for attempt regardless of whether the attempted crime is completed under Section 80 to 82 of the Criminal Code of Thailand.